AnhKhoaCS95/Website-deployment-on-Google-Cloud-Platform/README.md

 Monitoring & Security: Suricata, Firewall Rules

-Automation: Crontab
+Backup: Crontab

-Domain & SSL: Google Domains / Let's Encrypt
+Domain & SSL: buy or get it free on some free domain websites and they also provide free ssl

 Architecture
 flowchart LR